 Looking for Homeless Assistance?

-If you are homeless, at risk of becoming homeless, or know someone who is homeless, help is available.
+If you are homeless, at risk of becoming homeless, or know someone that is homeless, help is available.
 HUD, along with many other Federal agencies, funds programs to help persons who are homeless.
 Local homeless assistance agencies provide a range of services and assistance, including emergency shelter, food, housing counseling, and job training and placement assistance.

 For general information on available resources, please visit the Resources for Homeless Persons page on the HRE.